Why upgrading the kitchen now and then is such a great idea

 If you like to cook on gas, you’d want to also look into the option of installing an on-demand water heater that functions on gas.

 The kitchen is one of the most sensible upgrades you should think about.
 Often, it is possible to just re-face the kitchen cabinetry.
-Leave the body of the cabinets alone (if they’re in good shape).
 Most kitchen factories can replace the cabinet doors and drawer fronts for you, in a more modern style.
+Leave the body of the cabinets alone (if they’re in good shape), unless you want to use hardwood cabinets.
+Those are used a lot in Costa Rica.
 Of course, it’s important to also replace the hardware – handles, hinges, and drawer pull.

 Now that you’ve picked the cabinet doors, hardware and countertop, go shopping for a new kitchen sink and faucets.
 And while you’re at it, I’m pretty sure you don’t have a full-time housekeeper anymore.
 So add a dishwasher to it, if you have enough space next to the sink.